ShadowLoner17/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Should be able to hold up to 100 tags
+6. Should be hide contact details of specific person if put to "private"
+7. Should be able to be used across multiple devices
+8. Should not lose any contact details if app was to crash

 ## Appendix D : Glossary